Leave a gift in your will

 Yes, you can.
 A will is a very personal document that reflects your final wishes.
 You're free to change your mind at any time.
 Just contact your solicitor or will writing service to make any changes.

-If you have further questions about leaving a gift in your will and the impact your gift could have please get in touch with Sophie at sophie.gray@hje.org.uk or on 020 7806 4011.
+If you have further questions about leaving a gift in your will and the impact your gift could have please get in touch by emailing legacies@hje.org.uk or on 020 7806 4011.
 We’re always happy to help!